 Solution: While some fluctuation is acceptable, it becomes an issue when the temperature begins to move over the 20-degree range.
 You must first consider the pellets you’re using to fix this issue.
 Are they Traeger pellets, are you properly storing them, do they have too much moisture, and so on?
 Inspect the fire pot and other related parts if the pellets are in good condition.

 Have you ever waited all day for your meat to complete cooking on the grill, only to discover the fire had gone out and your food was still raw and uncooked?
 As distressing as it may sound, it is not uncommon for the fire in your grill to die out unexpectedly.
-It can be a hassle even if it happens right in front of you and you’re there to relight it.
+It can be a hassle even if it happens right before you and you’re there to relight it.

 The cause of the fire extinguishing is similar to the cause of temperature fluctuations.
 Some parts, like the fire pot, need to be cleaned or replaced because they can’t keep the fire going.
 There may be too much corrosion or ash inside the fire pot, obstructing ventilation and causing the fire to go out.